 Private student loans originate from private financial institutions such as banks, credit unions and online lenders.
 Parents may take out the loan as the primary borrower or co-sign a loan with their child.
-Here’s how private college loans for parents work:
+Here’s how to get a private college loan for parents:

 - Shop around.
 Research a few private student loan lenders and compare loan limits, fees, interest rates and repayment plans.
 If you’re unsure whether you qualify for a loan, see if the lender offers prequalification.

 - Apply for the loan.
 You may need to supply your identification information, employment history, proof of income and other details.